ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 3. Scroll down until you reach the Internal or External RF settings, depending on which module you want to use for this model.
     - Color screen radios provide separate pages for these.
     - On Monochrome screens, the options are all in one page.
-4. Short-press the scroll-wheel button or press the ++enter++ Key and change the setting to "Switch"
+4. Short-press the scroll-wheel button or press the ++enter++ Key and change the setting to "Switch".
+This option will not show up for External RF unless an External ExprressLRS Module is being detected by the handset.
     <figure markdown>
     ![Arming Color](../../assets/images/armingSwitch01.png)
     </figure>